Introduction

 • Professional code protection against reverse engineering

-• Continuous updates based on real user feedback
+• Continuous updates based on user feedback

 • 24/7 human support on Telegram